A former player in LMSC and at the college level, Biff has been coaching at LMSC for

 Pete holds a USSF National License, NSCAA diploma, NSCAA Goalkeeper Diploma and a USFF Futsal Certification.

-Sam is the LMSC Technical Director for LMSC, responsible for working with and helping train our coaching staff.
-Sam coached at the college
+Sam is the LMSC Boys Technical Director for LMSC, responsible for working with and helping train our coaching staff.
+He is co-head coach for the

 level for many years, most recently for the division 1 Drexel Universiy Men's team.